Carl Mays: Later career

 Mays enjoyed his best season in 1921, when he led the American League in wins (27), innings pitched (336 2/3), games pitched (49), and winning percentage (.750).
 However, that same season Mays, pitching for the Yankees, played in a World Series that others later accused him of helping to throw, bringing back memories of the Black Sox scandal from just two years prior.
 These rumors were never proven, but they persisted long enough that, combined with an already negative reputation among other players both from the Chapman incident and from having a personality that few found agreeable, he was never elected to the Baseball Hall of Fame despite having lifetime statistics comparable to some other pitchers who were.

 In a 15-year career with the Boston Red Sox, New York Yankees, Cincinnati Reds, and New York Giants, Mays compiled a 207–126 record with 29 shutouts, 862 strikeouts and a 2.92 earned run average when the league average was 3.48.
 He won twenty or more games five times.
+He was one of 42 players to have won 200 games when he retired.
 He was also noted for his skills with a bat, hitting five home runs, recording 111 runs batted in, and sporting a lifetime .268 batting average—an unusually high mark for a pitcher.
 Mays is the only Red Sox pitcher to toss two nine-inning complete game victories on the same day, as he beat the Philadelphia Athletics 12–0 and 4–1 on August 30, 1918.
 Those wins put the Red Sox one step from clinching the league championship, as they led Cleveland by 3 1/2 games with four remaining to play.